Newport marathon participants among those affected by security breach on events website

 “The incident is related to transactions where card details were manually keyed in during the checking out process between December 2016 and September 2017.
 During this time period, personal information may have been accessed by unauthorised third parties.

-Active Network describes itself as "the world's largest directory of sports and recreational activities, facilities, venues and classes, which includes more than 290,000 races."
+Mark Digby, from Surrey, who signed up to the Newport marathon is among those affected.

-The company has not responded to requests to comment and a Facebook group called Boycott Active.com has been created to try to collate information about people who have been affected and to press Active Network for an explanation.
+He said: “I only found out there was a problem with my bank account when I tried to sign up for another race about two weeks later.

-In the group eight people who have signed up to the Newport marathon have been affected by the security breach.
+“When I contacted my bank, they advised that ‘a number of cards had been cancelled due to potential suspicious activity’.

 Comments